-Nine out of 10 businesses are working in a digitally way, and more and more are working virtually.
+Nine out of 10 businesses are working in digitally way, and more and more are working virtually.
 We live online.

 But we need to ensure that we are working safely online.
 The risk of a digital attack is high, and 39% of UK businesses have experienced a cyber security breach.
 This is according to a report published in March 2022 by the Department for Digital, Culture, Media and Sport.